 200 cigarettes or

 40 cigarettes or

-Up to a value of EUR 300 per traveller or EUR 430 for travellers by air and sea is allowed.
+You may carry other goods up to a value of EUR 300 per traveller or EUR 430 for travellers by air and sea.
 Some EU countries apply a lower limit of EUR 150 for travellers under 15.

 You can carry 10 litres (maximum) in a portable container, in addition to the fuel contained in your fuel tank.
 This rule applies to any type of motorised vehicle.